cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 ### Constructor Function

 This function constructs a new application of the type defined above.
-It is [called](https://github.com/cosmos/cosmos-sdk/blob/master/server/start.go#L117) everytime the full-node is started with the `start` command.
+It is [called](https://github.com/cosmos/cosmos-sdk/blob/master/server/start.go#L117) every time the full-node is started with the `start` command.
 Here are the main actions performed by this function:

 - Instanciate a new application with a reference to a `baseapp` instance, a codec and all the appropriate store keys.
-- Instanciate all the `keepers` defined in the application's `type`.
+- Instantiate all the `keepers` defined in the application's `type`.
 - Initialize the application's [`routes`](./baseapp.md#routing) with the [`handlers`](#handler) of each one of the application's modules.
 When a transaction is relayed to the application by Tendermint via the ABCI, it is routed to the appropriate module's handler using the routes defined here.
 - Initialize the application's [query routes](./baseapp.md#query-routing) with the [`queriers`](#querier) of each of the application's modules.
 When a user query comes in, it is routed to the appropriate module using the query routes defined here.
 - Set the application's [`initChainer`](#initchainer) and mount the stores.